rflpsz/weather-app/README.md

 - The application provides a toggle button to switch between Celsius and Fahrenheit units.
 - If there are weather alerts issued by authorities, a modal will appear on the screen informing you of the details automatically.

+## Additional Notes

+### Implementation Choices

+- **React and Styled Components**: The Weather App is built using React.js for its component-based architecture, making it modular and easy to maintain.
+Styled Components are used for styling, providing a clean and component-centric approach to styling.

+- **Google Maps API and OpenWeatherMap API**: The application utilizes the Google Maps API for location autocomplete and map display.
+Weather data is fetched from the OpenWeatherMap API, allowing us to retrieve accurate and up-to-date weather information.

+- **Responsive Design**: The application is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.

+- **Unit Toggle and Temperature Display**: The user can toggle between Celsius and Fahrenheit units.
+Temperature is displayed in whole numbers, rounded up to ensure clarity and simplicity.

+- **Alert Modals**: In case of severe weather alerts for the selected location, a modal is automatically displayed, providing users with important information from authoritative weather sources.

+### Future Enhancements

+- **User Authentication**: Implement user authentication to allow users to save and view their favorite locations.

+- **Extended Forecast**: Include an extended weather forecast for the upcoming days to provide users with a more comprehensive outlook.

+- **Localization**: Add support for multiple languages to cater to a global audience.

+### Feedback and Contributions

+Feel free to provide feedback or contribute to the project.
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ### License

 This project is licensed under the MIT License - see the LICENSE.md file for details.